 |Zales||YES||6/12/18 months||29.99%||All items|

-The retailers we found not to offer any type of financing include: Abercrombie & Fitch, Advance Auto Parts, AutoZone, Calares, Coach, Foot Locker, H&M, Hobby Lobby, Kate Spade New York, Men's Wearhouse, Michaels Stores, O'Reilly Auto Parts, Pet Smart, RadioShack, Ralph Lauren, Ross Stores, Sherwin-Williams, True Value (True Value was offering financing in the first quarter of 2020).
+The retailers we found not to offer any type of financing include: AAFES, Abercrombie & Fitch, Advance Auto Parts, American Eagle Outfitters, AutoZone, Barnes and Noble, Bass Pro Shops, Belk, Cabela's, Calares, Cato Fashions, Coach, Costco, DSW, Foot Locker, Gap, H&M, Hobby Lobby, Kate Spade New York, Kohls, Meijer, Men's Wearhouse, Michaels Stores, Neiman Marcus, Nordstrom, O'Reilly Auto Parts, Pet Smart, Pottery Barn, Radioshack, Ralph Lauren, Ross Stores, Saks Fifth Avenue, Sherwin-Williams, Target, Tiffany & Co., TJX, True Value, Walmart, West Elm, Williams-Sonoma,

 Applying for a credit card does not automatically sign you up for a deferred-interest plan.
 Rather, one may be offered to you based on creditworthiness and active promotions.
 Depending on the retailer, financing plans could apply to in-store purchases only or online purchases as well.